8go/matrix-commander/README.md

                         on the first run that initializes matrix-commander.
                         Once credentials are established this option is irrelevant and it will simply be ignored.
-  --file-name FILE_NAME
+  --file-name FILE_NAME [FILE_NAME ...]
-                        Specify a filename for some actions.
-Use this option in combination with options like --download to specify a filename.
+                        Specify one or multiple file names for some actions.
+                        This is an optional argument.
+Use this option in combination with options like --download to specify one or multiple file names.
 Ignored if used by itself without an appropriate corresponding action.
+  --key-dict KEY_DICT [KEY_DICT ...]
-  --key-dict KEY_DICT   Specify a key dictionary for decryption.
-A decryption
+                        Specify one or multiple key dictionaries for decryption.
+One or multiple decryption dictionaries
-                        dictionary is provided by the --upload action as a result.
-It is a string like this: "{'v': 'v2', 'key':
+                        are provided by the --upload action as a result.
+A decryption dictionary is a string like this: "{'v':
-                        {'kty': 'oct', 'alg': 'A256CTR', 'ext': True, 'k':
+                        'v2', 'key': {'kty': 'oct', 'alg': 'A256CTR', 'ext':
-                        'somekey', 'key_ops': ['encrypt', 'decrypt']}, 'iv':
+                        True, 'k': 'somekey', 'key_ops': ['encrypt',
+                        'decrypt']}, 'iv': 'someiv', 'hashes': {'sha256':
+                        'someSHA'}}".
+If you have a list of key dictionaries and want to skip one, use the empty string.
-                        'someiv', 'hashes': {'sha256': 'someSHA'}}" --plain               Disable encryption for a specific action.
-By default, everything is always encrypted.
+  --plain               Disable encryption for a specific action.
+By default,
+                        everything is always encrypted.
 Actions that support this option are: --upload.
   --separator SEPARATOR
                         Set a custom separator used for certain print outs.
-By default, i.e. if --seperator is not used, 4 spaces are used as seperator between columns in print statements.
+By default, i.e. if --separator is not used, 4 spaces are used as separator between columns in print statements.
                         You could set it to '\t' if you prefer a tab, but tabs are usually replaced with spaces by the terminal.
 So, that might not give you what you want.
 Maybe ' || ' is an alternative choice.
+  --access-token ACCESS_TOKEN
+                        Set a custom access token for use by certain actions.
+                        It is an optional argument.
+By default --access-token is ignored and not used.
+It is used only by the --delete-mxc action.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 2.28.0 2022-06-03.
+You are running version 2.29.0 2022-06-05.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```